openvinotoolkit/openvino_notebooks/notebooks/212-onnx-style-transfer/README.md

 This tutorial consists of the following steps:

-- Loading an ONNX model in Inference Engine and doing inference on this model.
+- Loading an ONNX model in OpenVINO Runtime and doing inference on this model.
 - Showing inference results on five neural style transfer models.
 - Saving the transformed images and providing a download link.